Hotels in Grand Junction, Colorado

 Home2 Suites by Hilton Grand Junction Northwest

-- In-room kitchenettes reduce dining decisions in an unfamiliar city
+- In-room kitchenettes reduce dependence on finding restaurants in an unknown town

 Best Western Grande River Inn & Suites